clairezed/la-fabrique/README.md

 rails server
 ```

-Your website should be accessile at [localhost:3000](http://localhost:3000/).
+Your website should be accessible at [localhost:3000](http://localhost:3000/).

 *End with an example of getting some data out of the system or using it for a little demo*